 DevCon is available for Microsoft Windows 2000 or later version and Windows Server 2003.
 That means that the tool is compatible with all the latest Windows versions such as Windows 8, Windows 8.1, etc.

 Next, open a Command Prompt window with administrative privileges.
-If you are using Windows 7 or earlier version of Windows, you can do that by searching for cmd in the Start Menu.
-If you are using Windows 8 or later versions, press Win+X together and select Command Prompt (Admin).
+If you are using Windows 7 or earlier versions of Windows, you can do that by searching for cmd in the Start Menu.
+If you are using Windows 10/8 , press Win+X together and select Command Prompt (Admin).